 Indoor Manchester Terriers are devoted to their families and should reside indoors with them.
 They are light shedders and generally neat dogs who don't require excessive cleanup.
 They will bark when visitors come to the house, so train them to stop barking on command when they get the all clear from you.

 Outdoor Like most terriers, Manchesters need to spend a lot of time outside burning off excess energy and getting in their daily exercise.
-Because they will dash after squirrels and birds, always walk them on leash and watch them in the yard.
-If you bring a Manchester Terrier home, make peace with the holes they'll inevitably dig in your yard.
+Because they dash after squirrels and birds, always walk your Manchester on leash and watch him in the yard.
+If you bring a Manchester Terrier home, make peace with the holes he'll inevitably dig in your yard.

 Exercise A healthy, adult Manchester Terrier requires about one hour of physical activity and training each day.
 They excel in most dog sports and agility training, as well as in Earthdog trials.